 To achieve these goals, the GNA-G:

 The GNA-G is led by the GNA-G Leadership Team (LT), currently consisting of six persons from the GNA-G Community.
-Starting 1 January 2022, their terms look as follow:
+Their terms look as follows:

 KISTI (South Korea)